 - Year of report is the year a person's case is first reported to Florida Health and entered into the enhanced HIV/AIDS Reporting System.

 The year of diagnosis and the year of report may be different for each case because there are specific requirements set by the CDC for when an HIV/AIDS case is considered reportable, even though the person has been diagnosed.
 There are many criteria that determine whether or not a case is reportable.

 The following are examples of how HIV cases are diagnosed and reported:

-This page explores newly diagnosed cases in Florida.
-However, it is also important to be aware of the overall prevalence, or number of people living with HIV in Florida.
-We track these cases as well because it informs decisions related to resource allocation and to ensure all people with HIV in Florida have access to the care they need.
-A graph depicting the total number of people living with HIV in Florida can be found here.
+While it is important to understand the number of new HIV cases in Florida, it is also important to be aware of the overall number of people living with HIV in the state.
+We track this data because it informs decisions related to resource allocation to ensure all PWH in Florida have access to the care they need.
+Figure 2 presents the levels of HIV care of the people living with HIV in Florida.
+This model is updated annually.

 PWH Living in Florida

 - PWH: The number of persons with an HIV diagnosis living in Florida at the end of 2020